tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Extending a tag

-We've now seen how to easily create a new tag in terms of an existing tag.
-But what if we don't actually want a new tag, but rather we want to change the behaviour of an existing tag in some way, and keep the name the same.
+We've now seen how to easily create a new tag from an existing tag.
+But what if we don't actually want a new tag, but rather we want to change the behaviour of an existing tag in some way, and keep the tag name the same.
 What we can't do is simply use the existing name in the definition:

     <!-- DOESN'T WORK! -->
     <def tag="card">